 RED FLOWERS ROUNDABOUT

-Within the Shipsides and Beggs Project duo, he recently presented at the Katzen Art Centre at the American University Museum, in Another Fine Mess, 2020, with commissioned work including the moving-image work Where the Lines End, 2020.
-Shipsides also completed a moving image commission supported by aemi and Dublin Docklands, Three Points Down to Zero in 2017.
-He was awarded an AHRC Landscape and Environment Award in 2006, ACNI Major Artist Award in 2004, in 2000 won the Nissan Art Award IMMA (Bamboo Support) Dublin and 1998 won the Perspective award, OBG, Belfast (The Stone Bridge).
+Shipsides was awarded the Cathedral Quarter Arts Festival award in 2023 (ha ha - Syzygetically Speaking).
+In 2017 he completed a moving image commission (Three Points Down to Zero) supported by aemi and Dublin Docklands in 2017.
+He was awarded an AHRC Landscape and Environment Award (Touchstone Testpiece) in 2006, ACNI Major Artist Award (Lateral Practice and Climbing) in 2004, in 2000 won the Nissan Art Award IMMA (Bamboo Support) Dublin and 1998 won the Perspective award, OBG, Belfast (The Stone Bridge).

-He (often with Shipsides and Beggs Projects) has exhibited nationally and internationally including; American University Museum - Katzen Gallery (Another Fine Mess), La Cuisine, France (The Lament of the Accolade Tree), L'Orangerie Bastogne, Belgium (Still not out of the Woods), Microclima (Venice Biennale collateral - The Iron Way), ACCA, Melbourne (Desire Lines), The MAC, Belfast (Still not out of the woods), Aliceday Gallery, Brussels (Vigil | Star), South London Gallery (Games & Theory), Castlefield Gallery, Manchester (Radical Architecture), Wings Project Art Space, Switzerland (Performance), Arnolfini Gallery, Bristol (Elastic Frontiers), Konsthall C, Stockholm, Sweden (Under plattan, ängen!), Platform Guranti, Istanbul (Hit & Run), Confederation Gallery, PEI, Canada (Beauty Queens), HEDAH, Maastricht (Rochers à Fontainebleau), Riga Sculpture Quadrennial, Latvia (European Space), Golden Thread Gallery, Belfast (Beta), Temple Bar Gallery, Dublin (Pioneers), Museum of Contemporary Art, Sydney (Sporting Life).
+He (inc. with Shipsides and Beggs Projects) has exhibited nationally and internationally including; CQAF, Belfast (ha ha - Syzygetically Speaking), American University Museum - Katzen Gallery (Another Fine Mess), La Cuisine, France (The Lament of the Accolade Tree), L'Orangerie Bastogne, Belgium (Still not out of the Woods), Microclima (Venice Biennale collateral - The Iron Way), ACCA, Melbourne (Desire Lines), The MAC, Belfast (Still not out of the Woods), South London Gallery (Games & Theory), Castlefield Gallery, Manchester (Radical Architecture), Wings Project Art Space, Switzerland (Performance), Arnolfini Gallery, Bristol (Elastic Frontiers), Konsthall C, Stockholm, Sweden (Under plattan, ängen!), Platform Guranti, Istanbul (Hit & Run), Confederation Gallery, PEI, Canada (Beauty Queens), HEDAH, Maastricht (Rochers à Fontainebleau), Riga Sculpture Quadrennial, Latvia (European Space), Golden Thread Gallery, Belfast (Beta), Temple Bar Gallery, Dublin (Pioneers), Museum of Contemporary Art, Sydney (Sporting Life).
 Smart Project Space, Amsterdam (Endure), Melbourne International Biennial, Australia (Signs of Life).

 Gratefully acknowledging the support of: